-Students are reminded that it is their responsibility to ascertain the impact of suspension on their financial position, especially if they are in receipt of a Student Loan.
-The College cannot offer financial advice and does not have the ability to intercede with the Student Loans Company on behalf of a student.
-This university webpage offers some guidance: https://www.ox.ac.uk/students/fees-funding/fees/liability/payments/suspension https://www.ox.ac.uk/students/visa/during/changes
+Students are reminded that it is their responsibility to ascertain the impact of suspension on their financial position, especially if they are in receipt of funding or loans.
+The College cannot offer financial advice and does not have the ability to intercede with funding bodies or loan companies on behalf of a student.